mikeyin97/online_marketplace/README.md

 # shopify_challenge
 Shopify Web Api Challenge

+# Notes
-I was not sure whether the title of a product is supposed to be a unique key for a product.
+So one thing I wasn't sure of was whether the title of a product is supposed to be a unique key for a product.
+So basically if you can have like one banana cost $2.00 and another cost $3.00 in the shop.
-I will assume that the title of a product is not a unique key for a product.
-Title and price as a composite key will uniquely define a product.
+I assumed that the title of a product is not a unique key for a product, rather that title and price as a composite key will uniquely define a product.
 So if you try to push a product with a same title with a different price, it will still be possible.
+The primary key of the collection a seperate id.

 To-do List:
-1) Flesh out API
+1) Flesh out API - Done
 2) Create a shopping cart using the API
 3) Create an API for the shopping cart?
 4) Unit Tests (in jest?)